meleyal/generative-music-with-javascript/docs/introduction.md

 ### Guides

 The core of the book is a series of guided examples.
-We starting with how to program the basic building blocks of music, and go on to develop systems that create music based on different generative ideas:
+We start with how to program the basic building blocks of music, and go on to develop systems that create music based on different generative ideas: